 (G) MMBtu is equal to one million (1,000,000) Btus;

-(Q) Net base energy costs means the product of the utility’s base factor (BF) times the kWh used at the regional transmission organization’s price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization at the generator for the accumulation period;
+(Q) "Net base energy costs" means the product of the utility’s base factor (BF) times the kWh used at the regional transmission organization’s price node for the electric utility’s load or, if the electric utility is not a participant in a regional transmission organization at the generator, for the accumulation period;

 (R)

-(S) Rate adjustment mechanism (RAM) refers to either a commission-approved fuel adjustment clause or a commission-approved interim energy charge;
+(S) "Rate adjustment mechanism (RAM)" refers to either a commission-approved fuel adjustment clause or a commission-approved interim energy charge;

-(T) Rebase base energy costs means the resetting of the base energy cost in the FAC as part of the total revenue requirement in each general rate proceeding in which the FAC is continued or modified;
+(T) "Rebased base energy costs" means the base energy cost in the FAC reset as part of the total revenue requirement in each general rate proceeding in which the FAC is continued or modified;

-(U) Recovery period means the period over which the FAR is applied to retail customer usage on a per kilowatt-hour (kWh) basis in an effort to recover the FPA.
+(U) "Recovery period" means the period over which the FAR is applied to retail customer usage on a per kilowatt-hour (kWh) basis in an effort to recover the FPA.
 A recovery period is determined in the general rate case and shall not be longer than twelve (12) billing months;

-(V) Staff means the staff of the Public Service Commission; and
+(V) "Staff" means the staff of the Public Service Commission; and

-(W) True-up amount means;
+(W) "True-up amount" means;

 1. For a FAC, the true-up amount shall be the difference between the FPA and the utility’s aggregate FAC charges billed for a recovery period.
-If the aggregate FAC charges billed for recovery period are more than the FPA, true-up amount will be negative.
+If the aggregate FAC charges billed for recovery period are more than the FPA, the true-up amount will be negative.
 If the aggregate FAC charges billed for recovery period are less than the FPA, the true-up amount will be positive;

-2. For an IEC, the true-up amount shall be determined as follows for each consecutive twelve-(12) month period:
+2. For an IEC, the true-up amount shall be determined as follows for each consecutive twelve (12) -month period:

 A. If the actual fuel and purchased power cost is greater than the IEC ceiling, the true-up amount shall be zero;

-B. If the actual fuel and purchased power cost is less than the IEC ceiling and greater than the IEC floor, the true-up amount shall be the difference between the actual fuel and purchased power cost and the combined IEC billed and the base energy cost.
+B. If the actual fuel and purchased power cost is less than the IEC ceiling and greater than the IEC floor, the true-up amount shall be the difference between the actual fuel and purchased power cost and the combination of the IEC billed and the base energy cost.
 The customers will be credited/refunded this amount; or

 C. If the actual fuel and purchased power cost is less than the IEC floor, the true-up amount shall be the aggregate IEC billed.
 The customers will be credited/refunded this amount.

-(2) Establishment, Continuance or Modification a RAM.
+(2) Establishment, Continuance or Modification of a RAM.
 An electric utility may only file an application with the commission to establish, continue or modify a RAM in a general rate proceeding.
 Any party in the general rate proceeding may seek to continue, modify or oppose the RAM.
 The commission shall approve, modify or reject such application request only after providing the opportunity for a full hearing in the general rate proceeding.
 The commission shall consider all relevant factors that may affect the costs or overall rates and charges of the petitioning electric utility.

 (A) The electric utility shall file the following supporting information, in electronic format where available (with formulas intact), as part of, or in addition to, its direct testimony: